IJSComplexMatter/dtmm/doc/introduction.rst

 Introduction
 ============

 ``dtmm`` is a simple-to-use light (electro-magnetic field) transmission and reflection calculation engine and visualizer.
-It can be used for calculation of transmission or reflection properties of layered homogeneous or inhomogeneous materials, such as liquid-crystal with homogeneous or inhomogeneous director profile. *DTMM* stands for Diffractive Transfer Matrix Method and is an adapted Berreman 4x4 transfer matrix method.
+It can be used for calculation of transmission or reflection properties of layered homogeneous or inhomogeneous materials, such as confined liquid-crystals with homogeneous or inhomogeneous director profile. *DTMM* stands for Diffractive Transfer Matrix Method and is an adapted Berreman 4x4 transfer matrix method.
 Details of the method are given in *... some future paper*.

 .. note::